Biography

 About My Journey

-Youri Laubscher González, born in 1969 in Biel/Bienne, has been exploring the intersection of artistic vision and design expertise for over 30 years.
-Trained in graphic design at the School of Applied Arts in La Chaux-de-Fonds, he has developed his creative universe through collaborations in Barcelona, Zurich, Basel, Solothurn, and Bern.
-Today, he lives in Bern with his partner and is fully dedicated to art, blending painting, performance, and digital creation.
+Born in 1969 in Biel/Bienne, Youri Laubscher González has been exploring the points of friction between artistic vision and design expertise for over three decades.
+Trained in graphic design at the School of Applied Arts in La Chaux-de-Fonds, he has shaped his visual language through collaborations in Barcelona, Zurich, Basel, Solothurn, and Bern.
+Today, he lives in Bern with his partner and is fully devoted to artistic creation — a fluid space where painting, performance, and digital art intersect.
 He is also the father of a daughter.

-I seek to capture the moment when gesture escapes control, when accident becomes creation.
-Influenced by artists such as Goya, Giacometti, and Francis Bacon, I develop an aesthetic where chaos and structure coexist, and where the unfinished asserts itself as a language of its own.
+These encounters feed my gestures.
+What I seek is that moment of tipping — when control slips away, when accident becomes language, when shadow reveals form.
+Inspired by figures like Goya, Giacometti, and Francis Bacon, I develop an aesthetic of imbalance, where chaos and structure converse, and where the unfinished breathes its own rhythm.